 The MiG-25 Foxbat was a blisteringly-fast high-altitude interceptor designed to intercept bombers like the XB-70.
 Despite its short range and primitive but rugged avionics, it might have been effective in that role.
 But it also had terrible maneuverability and a limited payload (four missiles, no cannon) which made it rather useless when its intended mission disappeared.
 While useful in a reconnaissance role, its combat record (in the service of Egypt, Syria, and Iraq) is poor.
 And its engines would melt if it pushed to around Mach 3 (what it was designed to do in the first place)note But that was okay, because the steel leading wing edges made the plane so heavy that by the time it got up to Mach 3 it ran out of fuel anyway, eliminating its cost effectiveness as well.

-The Foxbat did get a limited, short-term use as a propaganda item as it was by far the fastest and highest flying jet fighter at the time (one incident had a Soviet Foxbat in Syrian colors saunter up to an Israeli F-4 running flat out at operational ceiling altitude, let the F-4 crew get a good look, and then accelerate and climb away), but even this backfired when the US developed jet fighters designed to defeat the plane that the US THOUGHT the Foxbat was, namely the awesome AND practical, as well as uber-successful F-15 Eagle.
+The Foxbat did get a limited, short-term use as a propaganda item as it was by far the fastest and highest flying jet fighter at the time (one incident had a Soviet Foxbat in Syrian colors saunter up to an Israeli F-4 running flat out at operational ceiling altitude, let the F-4 crew get a good look, and then accelerate and climb away), but even this backfired when the US developed jet fighters designed to defeat the plane that the US THOUGHT the Foxbat was, namely the uber-successful F-15 Eagle.
 Then, the US got hold of one through Viktor Belenko's defection in 1976, and discovered all the shortcomings.